Code-Institute-Submissions/MrFogg866-project-2_MayResub/README.md

 ## Features:

-- This Game feature 3 buttons where the user will select one option, and play against the computer.
+- This Game features 3 buttons where the user will select one option, and play against the computer.
 - If the user wins against the computer a popup will show signalling the win.
-- if the user loses against the computer a popup will show signalling the loss.
+- If the user loses against the computer a popup will show signalling the loss.
+- The first player to win 3 round is champion and takes home the treasure.

 ## User Goals: